vmware-archive/Workshop/Lab06/README.md

 For each project make changes to your `.csproj` files to include the Steeltoe Config Server provider NuGet.

-When using a Config Server on PCF, we use the Nuget:

-* `Pivotal.Extensions.Configuration.ConfigServerCore`

-When using Config Server from Open Source, we can use Nuget:

-* `Steeltoe.Extensions.Configuration.ConfigServerCore`

 ### Step 03 - Add Steeltoe Config Server provider to ConfigurationBuilder

 For each project make changes to `Program.cs` to add the Steeltoe Config Server provider to the `ConfigurationBuilder`.